noatmc-archived/S33kz/README.md

 currently learning the whole java thing

-In process of developing SeekzWare
+In process of developing a client

 epic crystal pvp